irshad350/books-store/README.md

-# graphql-java-spring-boot-mongodb-example with Docker(kubernetes will be added soon...)
+# Books-store

-Sample Books app is built with graphql, spring boot and mongodb.
+Sample Books app is built with graphql, spring boot, mongodb and Docker(Stay tuned for kubernetes).

 ## Run with Docker